oracle-livelabs/security/data-safe/register-db-on-compute-private-endpoint/register-db-on-compute-private-endpoint.md

-# Complete the prerequisites for using SQL Firewall with Data Safe
+# Register Oracle Database 23c on a compute instance using a Data Safe private endpoint

 ## Introduction

-SQL Firewall is supported on Oracle Database 23c.
-Therefore, you need to complete prerequisites on your second compute instance (host #2) so that it will work with Data Safe.
+In this lab, you use the Data Safe registration wizard to register an Oracle Database 23c on a compute instance with Data Safe.
+Oracle recommends that you use a Data Safe private endpoint when registering an Oracle database on a compute instance in Oracle Cloud Infrastructure.

+Note: For Oracle databases on compute instances outside of Oracle Cloud Infrastructure, Oracle recommends that you use an on-premises connector during registration instead of a private endpoint.

-Estimated Lab Time: 20 minutes
+Estimated Lab Time: 10 minutes

 ### Objectives

 In this lab, you will:

-- Create a datasafe_privileges.sql script
+- Copy the datasafe_privileges.sql script to your compute instance
-- Create a Data Safe service account in Oracle Database 23c and grant it permissions to use SQL Firewall
+- Create a Data Safe service account in Oracle Database 23c
+- Grant the Data Safe service account permissions to use all Data Safe features
 - Register Oracle Database 23c with Data Safe using a Data Safe private endpoint